 ALU is a recognized CHEA member institution.
 CHEA is comprised of an association of 3,000 degree-granting colleges and universities and serves as a national voice for voluntary accreditation and quality assurance to the U.S. Congress and U.S. Department of Education.

 Committee of Bar Examiners (CBE) of the State Bar of California

 The School of Law is registered with the Committee of Bar Examiners (CBE) of the State Bar of California as an unaccredited distance learning law school.
 ALU’s authority to grant a Juris Doctor (J.D.) degree, which qualifies graduates to take the California Bar Examination and obtain admission to the practice of law in California, is through the Committee of Bar Examiners.
 ALU students must pass the First-Year Law Students’ Examination (FYLSX) at the end of the first year of law school study.
-For additional information regarding the law school, please see this link: School of Law Disclosures
+For additional information regarding the law school, including bar passage rates and the Business & Professions Code Section 6061.7(a) Information Report, please see this link: School of Law Disclosures.

 Law school students must register as students with the State Bar of California.
 Registration consists of the filing of a form that inquires into the applicant’s age, addresses, general education and legal education.
 The registration form must be completed accurately under penalty of perjury.

 Registration forms are available directly from the Committee of Bar Examiners of the State Bar of California from their offices or on their internet website (see below).
 Potential students with any questions may contact the Committee of Bar Examiners of the State Bar of California at:

 180 Howard Street, San Francisco, CA 94105 (Main Office)